 I’m the first to admit I’m not the neatest person the world.
 For a time I was.
 Growing up, everything had a place and there was a place for everything.
 Down to the mini horse figurines arranged perfectly on my desk!
 But somewhere in the teens that all went out the window and I’ve struggled to stay on top of messes ever since.
 But now that I’m a mom (why does it still feel so weird to say that?!
-My kid is nearly two,) it’s dawned on me that I finally need to get my act together.
+My kid is nearly three,) it’s dawned on me that I finally need to get my act together.
 It’s not cute to have your house looking like it’s run like a teenager when there are no teens in sight.
 So I’ve slowly but surely begun putting intention around my neatness goals.
 Just saying “I want to be neat and organized” isn’t enough.
 That leaves way too much wiggle room.
 Instead, I’m making specific to-do’s for every room our house.
 I figure if I master these tips, by the time my kiddo starts his first day of pre-school, I might finally look like I have my sh** together.
 Fingers crossed.

 I also thought a little moral support would both keep me honest and keep me motivated to practice what I’m preaching.
 So I want to share the 10 tips I’m using to keep my domicile looking, well, civilized.